Yahya-96/MyDevops/Linux/OverTheWire Bandit Game Level 1-2.md

 # OverTheWire Bandit - Level 1-2

 ## The Objective :
-The task is to find the password in order to progress to the next level.
+Find the password in order to progress to the next level.
 The password for the next level is stored in a file called `-` located in the home directory.

 ---